StrangeBeeCorp/docs/docs/Administration/entities-management/observable-types/add-edit-delete-observable-type.md

 To delete an observable type:

-1. On the Entities Management page, in the observable type tab, click the ellipsis(...) corresponding to the type you want to delete.
+1. On the Entities Management page, in the observable types tab, click the ellipsis(...) corresponding to the type you want to delete.

 1. Click **Delete**.

     <img src="../images/observable-type-delete-button.png" alt="Observable Type Delete button" width="1000" height="1000"/>

     A delete confirmation dialog box appears.

 1. Click **OK**.